This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Black Vulture

-The Black Vulture, a common sight in Georgia wildlife, has glossy black feathers and a bald, dark head.
+The Black Vulture, a striking bird of prey in Georgia, is a scavenger with glossy black feathers and a bald, charcoal-gray head.

 Swallow-tailed Kite